artsy/artsy.github.io/_posts/2020-08-11-pull-requests-require-context.md

 [Sarah](https://github.com/sweir27) does [in this PR](https://github.com/artsy/force/pull/3095).
 For bonus points, include alternative approaches you considered.

+As you are writing up the problem and solution, you might find that you've missed on the scope of your PR.
+Are there _many_ problems this PR is solving?
+Maybe this should be broken into smaller PRs.
+Is it hard to describe the problem because it requires multiple other PRs?
+Maybe those should be consolidated into one cohesive set of changes.

 ### Explain interesting lines of code

 The reviewers aren't the only ones who can comment on lines of code.